 By the time I’d get on the subway for my commute to work, I would already be exhausted.
 I’d wait in my apartment, sweating in my coat as I looked out my peephole and listened until I heard my neighbours exit the hall.
 I didn’t want anyone to see me standing in front of my apartment door, checking and rechecking the lock, pushing on the door, putting my purse and tote bag down on the floor so I can push with both hands.
 I dreaded someone seeing me get halfway down the hallway only to turn around to check it all over again.

 When my OCD is at its worst, I think of all the things I do in a day as just noise and static sandwiched between checks—no matter how important or fulfilling they might be at other times.
-Back in the office, which has a whole different checklist than my apartment, I’d often work late, well past when I should, just to avoid starting the routine at the end of the day.
+Back in the office, which had a whole different checklist than my apartment, I’d often work late, well past the hour when I should have stopped, just to avoid starting the routine at the end of the day.